pedrominicz/pedrominicz.github.io/logic.md

 layout: default
 ---

-# Embedding a micro logic programming language in Haskell
+# Embedding a logic programming language in Haskell

 One of the ideas behind this "blog" is to share the resources I find while studying.
 As such, this post exists not for its originality, but for me to have a chance to write about one of my favorite pieces of code.
 We will be implementing μKanren, a minimal logic embedded programming language, in Haskell.
 You can find the original Scheme implementation can be found on [the paper][1].